nick-buhro/Translit/NickBuhro.Translit.Tests/Assets/README.md

 This folder contains test cases which should be handled by different ways.

+## Alphabet test cases

+It is based on transliteration table from original standard.
+It covers all letters for all lenguages.

+Table is defined in tab-delimited file [Alphabet.txt](./Alphabet.txt).

 ## Exact test cases

 File with accurate test cases.